Argentine debt restructuring: Restructuring (2005)

 In 2001, Argentina defaulted on its foreign debt.

 In January 2005, the Argentine government offered the first debt restructuring to affected bondholders; nearly 76% of the defaulted bonds (US$62.5 billion) were thus exchanged and brought out of default.
 The exchange offered longer term par, quasi-par, and discount bonds—the latter with a much lower nominal value (25–35% of the original).
 The majority of the Argentine bond market thereafter became based on GDP-linked bonds, and investors, both foreign and domestic, netted record yields amid renewed growth.
 One of the largest single investors in Argentine bonds following these developments was Venezuela, which bought a total of more than $5 billion in restructured Argentine bonds from 2005 to 2007.
-Between 2001-2006, Venezuela was the largest single buyer of Argentina's debt.
+Between 2001 and 2006, Venezuela was the largest single buyer of Argentina's debt.

 In 2005 and 2006, Banco Occidental de Descuento and Fondo Común, owned by Venezuelan bankers Victor Vargas Irausquin and Victor Gill Ramirez respectively, bought most of Argentina's outstanding bonds and resold them on to the market.
 The banks bought $100 million worth of Argentine bonds and resold the bonds for a profit of approximately $17 million.
 People who criticize Vargas have said that he made a $1 billion "backroom deal" with swaps of Argentine bonds as a sign of his friendship with Chavez.
 The Financial Times interviewed financial analysts in the United States who said that the banks profited from the resale of the bonds; the Venezuelan government did not profit.

 Bondholders who had accepted the 2005 swap (three out of four did so) saw the value of their bonds rise 90% by 2012, and these continued to rise strongly during 2013.